Ultrasound Tomography of Musculoskeletal Tissues with Generative Neural Physics: Experimental Results

-\textit{in vivo} USCT data acquisition for human arms and legs was performed using a circular transducer array.
-Axial scanning was achieved by elevating the instrument with retractable bellows, enabling layer‐by‐layer measurements.
-In this annular-array USCT system, each transducer element functions as a small planar source rather than a true point source, resulting in a directivity effect that confines wave propagation largely within a 2D slice.
-Consequently, 2D modeling effectively captures the key imaging characteristics of USCT.
-The system consists of 256 transducers arranged in a circular geometry surrounding the region of interest.
-Each transducer operates both as transmitter and receiver.
-During data collection, one transducer emits an acoustic signal while all 256 transducers act as receivers.
-This process is repeated for all 256 elements, resulting in a full set of measurements for each layer.
-By vertically scanning the arm or leg in steps, multiple 2D slices are acquired, which are then stacked to reconstruct a full 3D volume.
-The transducers have a center frequency of 0.9 MHz.
-To enhance low-frequency information capture, a square wave signal pulse with a carrier frequency of 0.6 MHz and a transmission voltage of 90 V is used.
-Signals are sampled at 25 MHz over a duration of 198 $\mu s$.
-The acquired signals are in the time domain.
-To facilitate frequency-domain full waveform inversion and improve the signal-to-noise ratio, a Butterworth bandpass filter is used to filter the acquired signals.
-The filtered time-domain signals are then converted into multiple single-frequency components via discrete Fourier transform.
-The \textit{in vivo} USCT experiments on the arm and leg were conducted on two adult volunteers (one male and one female) for whom informed consent was obtained prior to the experiment.
-The study protocol was approved by the Peking University Third Hospital Medical Science Research Ethics Committee (Project ID: IRB00006761-M2024690) and was conducted in accordance with all relevant ethical regulations.
+\textit{In vivo} breast UT data were obtained from the Karmanos Cancer Institute (IRB Approval No. 040912M1) \cite{ali20242}, including cases with benign and malignant lesions. \textit{In vivo} UT data acquisition for human arms and legs was performed using a circular transducer array (Fig.~\ref{fig:fig1}a).
+Axial scanning was achieved by vertically translating the system using retractable bellows, enabling layer-by-layer measurements.
+In this annular-array UT system, each transducer element acts as a small planar source rather than an ideal point source, resulting in a directivity effect that largely confines wave propagation within a 2D slice.
+Consequently, 2D modeling provides an effective approximation of the imaging process.
+The system consists of 256 transducers uniformly arranged in a circular geometry surrounding the region of interest.
+During acquisition, one transducer emits an acoustic signal while all elements record the responses.
+This procedure is repeated sequentially for all transducers, yielding a complete set of measurements for each slice.
+By scanning the arm or leg along the axial direction, multiple 2D slices are acquired and subsequently stacked to form a 3D volume. \textit{In vivo} UT experiments on the arm and leg were conducted on two adult volunteers, one male and one female, at Peking University Third Hospital.
+The data were collected with informed consent from all participants under the approval of the Institutional Review Board of Peking University Third Hospital (IRB Approval No. IRB00006761-M2024690), and all procedures were performed in accordance with relevant ethical regulations.